Struct wayland_client::EventQueue

 }

-The blocking_dispatch() will wait (by putting the thread to sleep) until there are some events from the server that can be processed, and all your actual app logic can be done in the callbacks of the Dispatch implementations, and in the main loop after the blocking_dispatch() call.
+The blocking_dispatch() call will wait (by putting the thread to sleep) until there are some events from the server that can be processed, and all your actual app logic can be done in the callbacks of the Dispatch implementations, and in the main loop after the blocking_dispatch() call.

 §Multi-thread multi-queue app